Tips for Success

 Help establish goals with the following videos:

 Communicating appropriately in the online classroom can be challenging.
-In order to minimize this challenge, it is important to remember several points of “internet etiquette” that will smooth communication for both students and instructors:
+To minimize this challenge, it is important to remember several points of “internet etiquette” that will smooth communication for both students and instructors:

 - Read first, Write later.
-Read the ENTIRE set of posts/comments on a discussion board before posting your reply, in order to prevent repeating commentary or asking questions that have already been answered.
+Read the ENTIRE set of posts/comments on a discussion board before posting your reply to prevent repeating commentary or asking questions that have already been answered.

 - Consider the privacy of others.
-Ask permission prior to giving out a classmate’s email address or other information.
+Ask permission before giving out a classmate’s email address or other information.

 Help establish internet etiquette with the following videos: